 This may seem like an odd tip, but I do have a concrete reason behind this.
 As we were backing out of our parking spot in one of the pull-offs along the PCH (very slowly & safely I might add), all of a sudden, we felt a little bump.
 With a quick peek out of the back window, we caught sight of another rental car with a family that was so distracted by getting a last photo of the beautiful scenery, that they ran bang smack into our car.
 In the future, I will definitely give all tourists a wide berth on this road.
 But hey, with scenery like this, I can sympathize (sort of…if there had actually been any damage to the car, you can be sure my sympathy would have evaporated in a second.)

 Overnighting in Big Sur can be really pricy; since I didn’t want to break the bank on lodging, I ended up choosing to bookend Big Sur with two other beautiful locations – Morro Bay and Carmel.
-There are definitely some beautiful options within the realm of Big Sur, but my recommendation would be grabbing some cheaper Airbnb accommodations at either end.
-Check out this link for $$$ toward your first stay (Airbnb)
+There are definitely some beautiful options within the realm of Big Sur, but my recommendation would be grabbing a cheaper Airbnb in Morro Bay and picking out a hotel in Carmel.

 Keep an eye on your gas tank.
 It’s easily 40 miles between stations along some stretches, and gas sells for a premium.
 Filling up in San Luis Obispo before you hop on the PCH will make your life a whole lot easier and keep your wallet a little heavier.
 However, if you think you might run out of gas along the drive, stop at the next station you see.
 I’m all about saving my pennies, but Big Sur is not a location where I’d like to break down…don’t be that person pushing their car down the road.